 The Franklin-Nashville Campaign, also known as Hood's Campaign and Hood's Tennessee Campaign, was a Confederate offensive conducted in northern Georgia, northern Alabama, and middle Tennessee from September through December 1864.

-Prelude to the Franklin-Nashville Campaign
+Events Leading Up to the Franklin-Nashville Campaign

 In September 1863, Confederate General Braxton Bragg and his Army of the Tennessee were attempting to recapture Chattanooga, Tennessee from Federal forces by besieging the city.
 Union leaders responded by sending Major General Ulysses S. Grant and reinforcements to Chattanooga with orders to break the siege.
 After establishing a new supply line into the city, Grant ordered a breakout offensive in late November that successfully drove Bragg’s army back into northern Georgia.
 With the “Gateway to the South” secured, Union forces prepared to launch an offensive aimed at capturing Atlanta.

 Following the breakout at Chattanooga, President Abraham Lincoln promoted Grant to the special rank of lieutenant general and placed him in command of all Union armies.
 Grant moved his headquarters to Washington, DC, leaving his trusted subordinate, Major General William T. Sherman, in command of federal operations in the Western Theater.
 Grant’s primary military strategy was a coordinated effort to attack and defeat the two main Confederate armies in the field, the Army of Northern Virginia in the east, and the Army of Tennessee in the west.
 On May 5, 1864, Grant launched his Overland Campaign in Virginia.
 Two days later, Sherman opened his Atlanta Campaign in the West.